(Masters Degree). Counselling & CBT in Glasgow City Centre & On-line

 Training, qualifications & experience

-- Masters in Rational-Emotive and Cognitive Behaviour Therapy from the University of London.
+- Masters in Rational-Emotive and Cognitive Behaviour Therapy from the University of London (graduated in 2011).

 - 4 years experience as a Senior Counsellor working with bereaved clients and Carers

 - 2 years experience as a counsellor in a drug and alcohol recovery service.

 - Certificate in Counselling and Certificate in Cognitive Behaviour Therapy

 - Various Continued Professional Development Courses, including: Using and teaching Mindfulness tools and techniques; Complicated Grief; Caring For The Caregiver.

 - Wrote and presented workshops and seminars to a range of teams, including: Understanding hoarding behaviour; Understanding co-dependent relationships; Using Cognitive Behaviour Therapy tools and techniques every day; Understanding and working with suicidal people.